Duelling pistol: Use

 It is often stated that duelling pistols came in identical pairs to put each duellist on an equal footing.
 However, it was acceptable for duels to be fought with different pistols and for each duellist to use their own pair, so they could use weapons they were familiar with.
 Two pairs of pistols allowed for a second exchange of shots if both missed and the challenger of the duel was intent on continuing.
 When a duel was fought with a single pair of pistols it was because neither duellist owned their own and the pistols were supplied by a third party.

 There were various forms of pistol duel.
-In Britain, the favoured type was for the duellists to stand still at an agreed distance and shoot when given the signal.
+In Britain, the favoured type was for the duellists to stand still at an agreed distance and shoot when given the signal, which often involved one of the seconds (standing in the duellists' peripheral vision) holding out his hand to drop a handkerchief.
 The rules of the "French method" of duelling required the duellists to begin back-to-back, walk a set number of paces before turning and firing.

-A further type of duel, known as a barrier duel or a duel à volonté (at pleasure) had the duellists walk towards each other.
+A further type of duel, known as a barrier duel or a duel à volonté (at pleasure), had the duellists walk towards each other.
 As the distance closed they could fire at will.
 But if the first to fire missed, he was required to stand still and wait for his opponent's shot.
-The famous fictional duel between Pierre and Dolokhov in the novel War and Peace was of this kind.
-For an eye-witness account of such a duel, see Reynolds (1839).
+In 1837, Alexander Pushkin was fatally wounded while fighting this form of duel.
+The famous fictional duel between Pierre and Dolokhov in the novel War and Peace was also of this kind.
+For an eye-witness account of such a duel see Reynolds (1839).